BotaCLIP: Contrastive Learning for Botany-Aware Representation of Earth Observation Data: BotaCLIP for Botany-Aware Representation

-BotaCLIP is a multimodal pipeline that aligns EO imagery with in-situ vegetation surveys (Figure~\ref{fig_MAT_overview}).
-Aerial RGB orthophotos are encoded with the EO foundation model DOFA, yielding generic visual embeddings, while relevés are transformed into species–cover matrices and encoded with a pre-trained MLP that we call \textit{Botania}.
-Both streams pass through linear adapters and are projected into a shared latent space, where paired samples are aligned with a sigmoid contrastive loss ($\mathcal{SCL}$) regularized by DOFA similarities ($\mathcal{\lambda R_D}$).
-This prevents catastrophic forgetting and enriches EO-derived embeddings with botanical semantics without sacrificing their general representational capacity.
+BotaCLIP is a multimodal framework for botany-aware transfer.
+It aligns EO imagery with in-situ vegetation surveys (Figure~\ref{MAT_botaclip_overview}).
+Aerial RGB orthophotos are encoded into image embeddings using a pretrained EO foundation model, while relevés represented as species–cover matrices are encoded with a lightweight tabular model.
+In our experiments, we use DOFA, DINOv3, and FLAIR as image encoder, and a simple MLP, hereafter referred \textit{VEGETA} for the tabular branch.
+We form paired image–relevé embeddings and assign them to train/test folds under a spatial k-fold cross-validation scheme.
+Both streams pass through linear adapters and are projected into a shared latent space, where paired samples are aligned with a sigmoid contrastive loss ($\mathcal{SCL}$).
+The contrastive loss is further regularized using the similarity structure of the backbone image embeddings ($\mathcal{\lambda R_D}$), encouraging the adapted space to preserve the geometry of the original EO representations while injecting vegetation-driven semantics.

 The resulting space produces complementary image- and tabular-based representations.
-In practice, we focus on image embeddings for downstream evaluation in plant, insect, and soil monitoring.
-This choice reflects a pragmatic consideration: vegetation surveys provide rich ecological information but are costly and time-intensive to collect, while high-resolution aerial imagery is widely available and scalable.
-Image-based embeddings thus offer the most realistic entry point for biodiversity applications at large spatial scales.
+In practice, we focus on image embeddings for downstream evaluation, as aerial imagery is widely available and scalable while vegetation surveys remain costly and spatially sparse.
+This makes image-based embeddings the most realistic entry point for biodiversity applications at large spatial scales.